lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

   staticString MUST be "CMP-KEM".

-  transactionID MUST be the values from the message containing the ciphertext ct in KemCiphertextInfo.
+  transactionID MUST be the value from the message containing the ciphertext ct in KemCiphertextInfo.

-  Note: The transactionID is used to ensure domain-separation of the derived shared secret key between different PKI management operations.
+  Note: The transactionID is used to ensure domain separation of the derived shared secret key between different PKI management operations.
 For all PKI management operations with more than one exchange the transactionID MUST be set anyway, see {{sect-5.1.1}}.
-In case of Bob provided a infoValue of type KemCiphertextInfo to Alice in the initial request message, see {{KEM-Flow2}} of {{sect-e}}, the transactionID MUST be set by Bob.
+In case Bob provided a infoValue of type KemCiphertextInfo to Alice in the initial request message, see {{KEM-Flow2}} of {{sect-e}}, the transactionID MUST be set by Bob.

   ct is the ciphertext from KemCiphertextInfo.